-For this sticky pork ribs recipe I make a delicious marinade with St Peters ruby red ale and red onions.
-You can use ale of your choice and replace the red onions with standard brown onions, it would be equally as delicious.
-The success of this recipe is in the cooking time, slow and low is perfect.
-I buy short ribs, ask the butcher to cut the ribs in half length ways for you to get two strips of short ribs.
+The success of this recipe is in the cooking time – slow and low is perfect.
+I buy short ribs, so ask your butcher to cut the ribs in half lengthways for you to get two strips of short ribs.
 It makes serving easier.

 Ingredients & Method